PegasusPlusUS/rangex-zig/README.md

 # RangeX

-Zig for loop can't use customized range, only while loop flexible enough.
+Zig 'for' loop can't use customized range, only 'while' loop flexible enough.
+And 'for' loop can trace multiple ranges, so together with '0..' can be used as index, so dedicated indexed range only useful in 'while' loop.

 ```Zig
 pub fn lib_main() !void {